minima-global/incentivecash/README.md

-# incentivecash
+# Incentive Cash

-The Incentive Scheme Server and MiniDAPP
+The Incentive Scheme Server and MiniDAPP.